johnson-cooper/YGO-NEXUS-REVIVAL/boosters/README.md

 This ROM editor allows you to modify and patch a ROM file by following a series of steps.
 The editor has 5 buttons that must be pressed in a specific order to ensure the correct changes are made and applied.
 Follow the instructions below to guide you through each step.

+The ROM file must be named "rom.nds" in order for this to work.

 ## Button Overview and Order

 The editor operates in a sequential process.
 Each button corresponds to a step in the editing and patching workflow.
 Below is an explanation of each button and its function: